AlexChecker/Imgui-project-creator/README.md

 # Imgui-project-creator
-Bash script and resources to create ImGui glfw project
+Bash script and resources to create ImGui glfw project.
+Makefile and main.cpp was taken from the official repository to simplify the script

 ---
 This repository contains files and scripts for creating c++ project with using ImGui and GLFW libs.
 All you need is just sh file.